 On 20m through 10m it really pulls the signals in – and during some recent 10m openings, the band seemed dead on the 80m Doublet but when switching to the loop: Signals magically appeared.
 Listening to the NCDXF Beacons at around 1500UTC (in early May) on 20m showed that the CS and OH transmissions were just audible on the Doublet, but S3 and very clear on the loop.

-QSOs so far between 14MHz and 28MHz are shown below: On its 2nd day I worked a new DXCC (Mauritania) on 17m FT8.
+QSOs during the first 10-days of operation are shown below: On its 2nd day I worked a new DXCC (Mauritania) on 17m FT8.
 Some very “local” propagation on 20m got me EI, F, GW and ON.
 I’ve heard JA on 17m SSB, too.
 Not bad given that’s not a “DX” aerial and the solar-cycle is currently at the bottom-end of “meh”.

 During CQ WW WPX CW weekend, I plugged the RTL SDR into the TS-590SG and took the following snapshot of 10m activity on the Sunday morning.
 You can see a good number of CW signals plus the FT8 rabble on 28.074.
 Also visible is a “ghost” signal slightly above it – the RTL is good at those.

-My aim for the home QTH is to have 2 main HF aerials: A long Doublet for <10MHz and something shorter+higher for the “fun” bands – perhaps a simple fan dipole.
+My aim for the home QTH is to have 2 main HF aerials: A long Doublet for 160m, 80m and 40m – plus something for the higher “fun” bands – perhaps a simple fan dipole.
 One benefit of the loop is that it doesn’t cause much visual QRM, so it can stay up as a reference aerial alongside whatever else I put in the air.
-The garden is long enough to hold an Inverted-L for Top Band – perhaps one for later in the year when the nights draw in?!